HexMerlin/MathLib/README.md

 # MathLib

-MathLib is an experimanental math library
+MathLib is an unsupported experimental math library.